top of page

 🔍 “What part of this makes YOU proud?”

-This teaches children to look inward for satisfaction rather than outward for approval.
+This encourages children to look inward for satisfaction rather than outward for approval.

 • “What was the hardest part?”